MS MIS Career Checklist

 Some companies are recruiting early; as early as the summer before you start the program and in early fall.
 These are usually national companies and some in very competitive industries like consulting or technology.
 While other companies (particularly larger national companies or those doing development/leadership program hiring) recruit students in early fall.
 So, it is important to monitor BizLink (and Bullseye) as well as company websites for internship and job opportunities.
 BizLink also lists Employer Information Sessions.

-If you are interested in a company who does not recruit on campus, consider attending a national career fair and view the college hiring section of those company’s’ websites early.
-Résumé deadlines could begin as early as June (a whole year before).
+• If you are interested in a company that does not recruit on campus, consider attending a national career fair and view the college hiring section of those companies’ websites early.
+Application deadlines could begin as early as June (a whole year before graduation).

 Start learning how to write cover letters and networking emails